 The content in Pilates Level 2: Reformer is designed to deepen your knowledge of human movement and increase your skill set so that you may apply it to teaching both in-person and online.

 - Develop exercise modifications and variations for all levels

 - Explore ways of working with individual clients in one-on-one setting

 - Learn the art of versatile class design for the group machine class environment

 - Gain an understanding of primary postural assessment techniques and functional anatomy related to spine, lower and upper limbs

 - At least 35 Reformer classes as a client with any certified teachers.

 - Module 4: Reformer Practical Application (18 hours)

 Practice teaching involves conducting one-on-one reformer sessions with individuals who agree to act as practice clients.

-Self-practice (minimum 50 hours, highly recommended)
+Self-practice (minimum 50 hours, mandatory)